Bats Need Protection

 - Bats are not aggressive and will not normally attack people or pets.

 - South African bats do not feed on blood.
 (Vampire bats, which do feed on blood, live in Latin America.)

 Although bats are extremely beneficial and help maintain balance in our delicate ecosystem, there are times when bats become a problem or nuisance to home or business owners.
 An understanding of the habits of these beneficial animals can help solve problems that sometimes develop when bats roost in buildings.
 Bats living in buildings do not cause structural damage nor do they chew on wires or wood.

-Hiring an exterminator or "doing it yourself” may seem like the simple solution.
+Hiring an exterminator or “doing it yourself” may seem like a simple solution.
 Consider these thoughts before attempting any exterminating:

 - Chemicals that kill bats are also hazardous to humans and pets.
 All chemical usage on bats is illegal.

 - Some bats will assist in insect control like devouring mosquitoes.